Revou-FSSE-Oct25/milestone-1-liaro25/README.md

 - Integrate TailwindCSS for faster and more scalable styling.
 - Add JavaScript interactions such as a mobile-friendly hamburger menu and “See More / See Less” toggles for the About Me and Projects sections.
-- Implement smooth animations to enhance overall user experience.
+- Implement advance animations to enhance overall user experience.
 - Expand the Projects section with more work samples.
 - Add a Dark Mode option for better accessibility and user preference.